 Rice fallow lands, which remain uncultivated after the main rice crop, represent a vast underutilized resource in many parts of South Asia.
 These lands are often left idle due to limited water availability, lack of suitable crop choices and socio-economic constraints.
 At the same time, there is a growing need for resilient and sustainable cropping systems that can enhance food security while conserving natural resources.

 Minor millets such as finger millet, pearl millet, barnyard millet and others have recently gained attention as suitable alternatives for rice fallows.
 These crops are well known for their short growth duration, drought tolerance, and ability to thrive on poor soils with minimal inputs.
-Unlike rice and wheat, millets require less water and are more resilient to erratic rainfall, making them particularly relevant in the context of climate change.
+Unlike rice and wheat, millets require less water and are more resilient to erratic rainfall, making them particularly relevant for the current situation of climate change.

 Beyond their adaptability, millets offer multiple ecological benefits.
 They improve soil fertility, reduce erosion and contribute to carbon sequestration, thereby supporting climate-resilient farming.
 From a nutritional perspective, millets are rich in fiber, calcium, iron, and other micronutrients, earning them the name “nutri-cereals.”
 Their inclusion in diets can help address widespread issues of malnutrition while also diversifying food systems.